-This page provides information about the Animation tab in Chaos Envision.
+This page provides information about the Animation tab and its Animation Timeline in Chaos Envision.

 Overview

-The Animation bottom expandable tab provides an easy way to create animations inside Chaos Envision.
-It enables you to do the following:
+The Animation Timeline is located in the bottom expandable Animation tab.
+It provides an easy way to create animations inside Envision.
+The Animation Timeline enables you to do the following:

 - Place imported or stored cameras in the animation track timeline.